JakeWharton/jakewharton.com/_posts/2021-06-04-case-insensitive-filesystems-considered-harmful-to-me.md

 Having been burned by case-insensitive filesystem bugs one too many times, I long ago switched my development folder to a case-sensitive filesystem partition on my otherwise case-insensitive Mac.
 Unfortunately this can actually work against me as I interact with the computers of coworkers and service providers which use the default.
 Well I was burned again, and this is the tale!

 I've been working on two projects based on [Jetpack Compose][1][^1] which require me to recompile its sources.
 Despite building them unmodified, I still run its tests against my compiled version to ensure this core functionality of my project behaves as expected.
-However, both of my projects recently started experiencing test failures on CI, and it was the same, single test which was failing on both projects.
+However, both of my projects recently started experiencing test failures on CI, and it was the same, single test failing on both projects.

  [1]: https://developer.android.com/jetpack/compose
  [^1]: Obligatory: [I mean Compose and **NOT** Compose UI][2]!